jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

 2. Get Z probe trigger distance
     1. Move down until Z probe triggers (If you don't have a light check with M119)
     2. Back off by 1mm
-    3. Go down by .1mm increments checking with M119 each time
+    3. Go down by .1mm increments checking with M119 each time Until triggered In simplify3d you can just use the Z distance check

  3. Record Z for M114 (Ex. -2.70)
  4. Use .076 feeler or piece of paper and place under nozzle
  5. Move down .1 increments till you feel friction between nozzle tip and feeler